5 places on the edge of the world

 Tristan da Cunha (British overseas territory of Saint Helena)

 About 2.400 kilometers south of Cape Town, Tristan de Cunha is the most remote inhabited archipelago in the world and the island of the same name has only 300 inhabitants, living on fishing and agriculture.
 There is no better place than this if you want to isolate completely: there is in fact only one Internet café on the entire island and no network coverage, but it is above all a destination difficult to reach and even more difficult to leave!
 It can take up to 6 days to reach Tristan da Cunha from the Cape Bay port of Cape Town, and since there are very few ships that run this route, sometimes you have to wait some weeks to leave the island.

-Here is the northernmost city in the world!
+Here is the northernmost city in the world (even picture on the top)!
 Its history starts on 1906 when Longyearbyen was founded and it was focused to coal mining from the start and even now most of its population is still mainly engaged in this activity.
 The sighting of reindeer, foxes and majestic polar bears is the order of the day and the only way to get oriented is to remember the buildings and the number of mines, because there are no street names.
 From April to August the sun never sets, so you can see the old city in the sunlight for 24 hours.

 Would you be able to spend your holidays in the coldest village in the world?
 Although the risk of freezing is real, with a cold winter that can reach -60°C, as many as 500 people live here all year.
 Very close to the Arctic Circle, Oymyakon is a huge permanently frozen area, where nothing grows.
 Here your daily menu will include only reindeer or horse meat.
 The only way to get to the city?
 Drive from Yakutsk, the nearest city, preparing for two days of travel along the 930 km that separate the two cities.